Browse by Medical Category

 Huffman JC, Albanese AM, Campbell KA, Celano CM, Millstein RA, Mastromauro CA, Healy BC, Chung WJ, Januzzi JL, Collins LM, Park ER.
 The Positive Emotions after Acute Coronary Events (PEACE) Behavioral Health Intervention: Design, Rationale, and Preliminary Feasibility of a Factorial Design Study.
 Clinical Trials.
 2016, in press.

 Millstein, RA, Celano, CM, Beale, EE, Beach, SR, Suarez, L, Belcher AM, Januzzi, JL, Huffman, JC.
 The effects of optimism and gratitude on adherence, functioning, and mental health following an acute coronary syndrome.
 Gen Hosp Psychiatry.
-2016, in press.
+2016, 43:17-22..

 DuBois CM, Millstein RA, Celano CM, Wexler DJ, Huffman JC.
-Feasibility and acceptability of a positive psychological intervention for patients with type 2 diabetes.
+Feasibility and Acceptability of a Positive Psychological intervention for patients with type 2 diabetes.
 Prim Care Companion CNS Disord.
-2016, in press.
+2016, May 5;18(3).

 Nikrahan GR, Suarez L, Asgari K, Beach SR, Celano CM, Kalantari M, Abedi MR, Etesampour A, Abbas R, Huffman JC.
 Positive Psychology Interventions for Patients With Heart Disease: A Preliminary Randomized Trial.
 Psychosomatics.
 2016;57(4):348-358.